Performance-boosting tips to speed up your DreamPress site

 4. Click the Activate button.

-Once your site uses the Twenty Seventeen theme, use the tool mentioned above to check if this improves your site's performance.
+5. Use a tool to check if this improves your site's performance.

 Checking your database